How to create and sell teaching materials

 These are other popular teacher resources that are extremely used in every classroom.
 Starting from chalk, boards, and crayons to gummy bears and rulers, manipulatives are physical items that assist student learning.
 They are very helpful in the younger primary grades, especially when pupils use them to solve addition and subtraction problems.
 Many teachers admit that manipulatives are a great influence on students’ way of learning.

 Games were, are and will always be on teachers’ list when it comes to choosing entertaining and useful teaching materials.
 There are many things pupils can learn with their help: from money and grammar to social skills.
-Some popular and practical games are sight words bingo that help students learn basic vocabulary, money skills, how to tell time and even English grammar.
+Some popular and practical games, including engaging activities like sight words bingo and cool math card games help students learn basic vocabulary, money skills, how to tell time and even English grammar.
 Buuut, did you also know that outdoor games such as basketball, kickball or volleyball can improve students’ social skills as well?
 This is how they learn the lesson of sharing, of working as a team, and of being a good loser or thankful winner.
 I advise you to take advantage of the perks of games as much as possible.
 No other teacher resources will be as loved as this one.